 John Randell gained his Masters Certificate (No. 23919, South Shields) in 1864.
 Until he retired about 1885 he was master of or owner of many ships.
 Probably his most notable voyage, was, while master of the "William Bowen" he rescued the crew of an American vessel the "Hudson".
 For this he was highly commended and presented with a gold chronometer watch and chain with anchor pendant by the President Garfield of the United States of America.

 The citation stated that on January 7th.
 1878 in lat.
 47.33 N and long.
 10.15 W Capt.
 John Randell sighted a ship which indicated by signals that she was sinking.
 He bore down on the ship which was the "Hudson" of New York.
 There was a strong gale and a heavy sea and the master of the "Hudson" requested him to lie by as he was intending to abandon his vessel.
 The "Hudson" was at that time settling down fast by the head having been seriously damaged.
-Captain Randell endevoured to use the long boat which was however stove in.
-He took 5 men from the pinnace of the "Hudson", 15 others from the lifeboat and subsequently the reminder of the crew, 33 men in all were recued, much peril was encountered in consequence of the heavy sea.
+Captain Randell endeavoured to use the long boat which was however stove in.
+He took 5 men from the pinnace of the "Hudson", 15 others from the lifeboat and subsequently the reminder of the crew, 33 men in all were rescued, much peril was encountered in consequence of the heavy sea.
 Having rescued the whole crew, Captain Randell proceeded on his voyage and landed the distressed men at Madeira a fortnight afterwards.

 John Randell in later life moved to Swansea where he became a Ships Broker, Marine Surveyor and Nautical Assessor.
 His company "Randell & Co." was listed as being Coal Exporters and Commision Agents.
 They were shipping agents for The Somerset Dorset Railway Co.'s Steamers, Great Mountain Collieries and proprietors of the Mynachty Colliery in Ynysbwl near Pontypridd.